-Throughout late June and July 2017 you may take away more then just clean laundry when you visit your local Laundromat.
+Throughout the winter season, you may take away more then just clean laundry when you visit your local Laundromat.
 Whau the People and local artists will be presenting 6 art projects across Laundromats in the Whau.
 Some you may come across unexpectedly and some you can plan your laundry day around.

-Artists include Bronwyn Bent, Ioana Gordon-Smith, Janet Lilo, Takitua Tuaratini, Jody Yawa McMillan, Siliga David Setoga, The Creative Souls and more.
+Artists include Bronwyn Bent, Janet Lilo, Takitua Tuaratini, Jody Yawa McMillan, Siliga David Setoga, The Creative Souls, Auckland Gospel Choir and more.
 Art projects will include Story telling, Speed Queens, Installation, Hair dressing, Photo booths, Dirty Laundry, Performances, Music and more.

 Tuaratini and the Pacifica Mamas from the Pacifica Arts Centre, transported Laundromat visitors to Polynesia…

 To a time of epic voyages and heroic adventures…

 A time when the Gods lived in every breath, chant and song…

 It was an afternoon of interactive storytelling, drumming and dance as we shared in the “The Legend of the Drum” an ancient tale of family, laughter. revenge and tragedy.